 The project will commence in two phases.
-Phase 1 will see the hardware and software development of the kit including onboard computing, RF communications, sensors, a basic infrared camera and an electrical power system.
-The cubesat will include software for telemetry, software visualization and development—and all for less than $5,000.
-Phase 1 will also focus on developing an online lab course for the kit.
-Students around the country will have access to a standardized aerospace design program with online support—a rare opportunity for undergraduates.
+Phase 1 will develop the kit’s hardware and software including onboard computing, RF communications, sensors, a basic infrared camera, and an electrical power system.
+The cubesat will have software for telemetry, software visualization and development—all for less than $5,000.
+Phase 1 will also focus on creating an online lab course teaching students how to assemble and program the kit.
+The goal is to give students around the country access to a standardized aerospace design program with online support—a rare opportunity for undergraduates.
 Phase 2 will include the development of a classroom and online spacecraft mission design course using the kits.
 An additional component of the project will focus on outreach, bringing extensive workshops to community colleges throughout Hawaii that place emphasis on Native Hawaiians and other underserved groups.

-The project’s team includes Dr. Zhu, Amber Imai-Hong, Yosef Ben Gershom, Kasey Hagi, Dr. Miguel Nunes and Dr. Trevor Sorensen.
+The UH Mānoa team includes Dr. Zhu, Amber Imai-Hong, Yosef Ben Gershom, Kasey Hagi, Dr. Miguel Nunes and Dr. Trevor Sorensen.
 Phase 1 of the project began May 1 and will continue through the end of 2020.
-A group of three students are being recruited to assist in the project and will present their research findings at the Undergraduate Fellowship and Traineeship Symposium.
+The team has recruited a group of three students who will share their research findings at the Undergraduate Fellowship and Traineeship Symposium.

-NASA has awarded a total of nearly $2.4 million to universities as part of the Artemis Student Challenges, a new initiative to inspire the next generation of astronauts who will explore the moon and beyond.
+Several institutions are partnered in the project including: multiple colleges in the UH system and in Washington state, PISCES, and the Native Hawaiian Science and Engineering Mentorship Program.
+NASA has awarded a total of nearly $2.4 million to universities as part of the Artemis Student Challenges, a new initiative to inspire the next generation of astronauts who will explore the Moon and beyond.